 In 2017, there were over 6,500 heavy truck accidents in Pennsylvania.
 88 of those accidents occurred in Mercer County and with the projected rise in the number of trucks in Pennsylvania, the number of truck accidents and injuries will likely rise in Mercer County as well.

 Tractor trailer accident injuries are often devastating which means that medical bills are extremely high and ongoing medical care and rehabilitation are likely required.
 When permanent disability is involved, required medical care may be life long and disability modifications and accommodations may be necessary.
 Disabilities sometimes prevent people from being able to work or limit their earning capacity.
 These compounding financial burdens often leave injured people and their families feeling distressed and helpless.

-If you have been injured in a large truck accident, it is imperative that you speak with a tractor trailer accident attorney to advocate on your behalf.
+If you have been injured in a large truck accident, it is imperative that you speak with a tractor trailer accident lawyer to advocate on your behalf.
 Large trucking companies have many resources.
 Their insurance providers and attorneys will often pressure accident victims into quick settlements that do not fairly compensate them for their injuries and damages.
 An experienced truck accident attorney will examine your injuries and look at long term impacts in order to value your claim and negotiate a fair settlement.